qruto/laravel-wave/README.md

 }
 ```

-**\*** copy `fastcgi_pass` unix socket path from `location ~ \.php$`.
+**Note:** Copy the `fastcgi_pass` Unix socket path from `location ~ \.php$`.

-### Disable PHP FPM Timeout
+### Disabling PHP FPM Timeout

-For example, [Laravel Forge](https://forge.laravel.com) configures PHP FPM pool with `request_terminate_timeout = 60` which forces to terminate all requests after 60 seconds.
+Some platforms, such as [Laravel Forge](https://forge.laravel.com), configure the PHP FPM pool with `request_terminate_timeout = 60`, terminating all requests after 60 seconds.

-You can disable it in `/etc/php/8.1/fpm/pool.d/www.conf` config file:
+You can disable this in the `/etc/php/8.1/fpm/pool.d/www.conf` config file:

 ```ini
 request_terminate_timeout = 0
 ```

-or configure another pool for SSE connection:
+Alternatively, you can configure a separate pool for the SSE connection:

 _Writing instruction..._

 ## Configuration

-You can publish the config file with:
+You can publish the configuration file with:

 ```bash
 php artisan vendor:publish --tag="wave-config"
 ```

-This is the contents of the published config file:
+Here are the contents of the published configuration file:

 ```php
 return [